Women Travelers

 You can find more information on our Your Health Abroad page.

-Consider these transport tips:
+Consider these safety tips:

 • Arrange transport to and from the airport before you arrive, from a licensed and reputable company.